sanmadjack/CheckSuMore/README.md

 CheckSuMore
 ===========

-An automated service that monitors files for corruption and changes
+An automated service that monitors files for corruption and changes.
+Licensed under the GPLv2.